Understanding AES Encryption Modes: AES-GCM, AES-CBC, AES-CTR

 AES-CBC (Cipher Block Chaining)

-AES-CBC is a block cipher mode that uses an initialization vector (IV) to encrypt data in blocks.
-Each block of plaintext is XORed with the previous ciphertext block before being encrypted.
+AES-CBC is a classic block cipher mode that uses an Initialization Vector (IV) to encrypt data in fixed-size blocks.
+Each block of plaintext is XORed with the previous ciphertext block before encryption, ensuring that identical plaintext blocks produce different ciphertext blocks.
+While AES-CBC provides strong confidentiality, it lacks built-in integrity and authentication mechanisms.

 async function encryptAESCBC(plainText, key) {